fightfil/fightfil.github.io-src/content/Penultimate-Step/04_out.md

 actually bring the hammer down?"

 "I was fucking terrified.
-But it did work out in the end, so all's well that ends well.
+But it did work out in the end, so all's well that ends well, I guess.
 Then I gave the speech of my life, coming out as trans in front of the entire school, and most everyone's parents.

 "It was one of the best experiences of my life to recieve that ovation